dayflower/p5-Validator-Procedural/README.md

 Returned value will not be used (but will reflect into result of `process()` method).

-Especially procedure is specified as argument for `process()`, you can conjunct multiple parameters into a field.
+Especially when procedure is specified as argument for `process()`, you can conjunct multiple parameters into a field.
+(Of course in registered procedures, you can set value explicity, but it seems useless.)

     $validator->process('tel',
         sub {